gitlabhq/gitlabhq/doc/gitlab-geo/configuration.md

     - To check if node on current machine is correctly detected type:
       `sudo gitlab-rails runner "Gitlab::Geo.current_node"`,
       expect something like: `#<GeoNode id: 2, schema: "https", host: "gitlab.example.com", port: 443, relative_url_root: "", primary: false, ...>`
     - By running the command above, `primary` should be `true` when executed in the primary node, and `false` on any secondary
+- Did I defined the correct SSH Key for the node?
+    - You must create an SSH Key for `git` user
+    - This key is the one you have to inform at `Admin > Geo`
 - Can primary node communicate with secondary node by HTTP/HTTPS ports?
 - Can secondary nodes communicate with primary node by HTTP/HTTPS/SSH ports?
 - Can secondary nodes execute a succesfull git clone using git user's own SSH Key to primary node repository?

 > This list is an atempt to document all the moving parts that can go wrong.
 We are working into getting all this steps verified automatically in a rake task in the future. :)